lethain/organize/README.md

             for name, val in row:
                 print "%s: %s" % (name, val)

-In most cases there is not benefit to passing both filename and mimetype, but for cases where you're reading a bunch of files, generally try to supply as much information as possible.
+In most cases there is no benefit to passing both filename and mimetype, but for cases where you're reading a bunch of files, generally try to supply as much information as possible.